JSTOR-Labs/plant-humanities/maize/README.md

 <param ve-knightlab-timeline source="1hbr0L6cqpH53tv9uT-CE8vAAW7kU2ed4_HyLRfIMcJU" timenav-position="bottom" hash-bookmark="false" initial-zoom="1" height="640">
 {#paragraph19}

 While some protests against Monsanto’s promotion of transgenic maize have been successful, it is “hard to predict whether [events like] the Monsanto victory in Guatemala [were] a once- or twice-in-a-generation occurrence or a signal of expanded democratic unrest.”[^ref42] What is clear, however, are the perils of detaching maize, a complex crop of global significance, from the rich cultural and biological context of its original domestication and the sophisticated practices of Indigenous agriculture and land management.
-Maize, as a sacred crop, is more than mere fodder for scientific development: rather, it is the lifeblood of many communities.
+Maize, as a sacred crop, is more than mere fodder for scientific development: rather, it is the lifeblood of many communities.[^ref43]
 <param ve-image
       label="The many meanings of maize"
        attribution="Wikimedia Commons and JStor Global Plants"